amirabandali/Automated-AI-Summary-Statistics-Script/README.md

 # Python Script Code

-The code for this project.
+This is the python code for this project:
 [View Automated AI Summary Statistics Script Code](Automated%20AI%20Summary%20Statistics%20Script.py)

 ---